Infrastructure - West Bank

 The footpath starts from the south of Slipper Road just to the north of Slipper Mill.

-The south-east section has been widened and a bike rack installed together with a kissing gate with emergency vehicle access alongside.
+The south-east section has been widened and a kissing gate with emergency vehicle access installed alongside.
 The footpath follows the pond bank narrowing at the footbridge over the tidal gate structure, and continuing westwards until it meets Dolphin Creek where it turns north and follows the pond bank along the River Ems to the second set of kissing gates and Chequers Quay.

 The path along the crest of the bank as far as Chequers Quay lies in West Sussex.
 It crosses the county boundary, entering Hampshire just before going through Chequers Quay Houses and on to Queen Street, Emsworth.